Places value and practicality above comfort and modernity

 - One of the oldest large vans on sale

 - Not much safety kit

-This 2021 Citroen Relay review covers the latest version of this large van - but that still means a model that is now 15 years old.
+This 2022 Citroen Relay review covers the latest version of this large van - but that still means a model that is now over 15 years old.
 The Relay continues to compete against the likes of the Ford Transit and Renault Master thanks to plenty of updates, high payload ratings, good value and good mpg.

 Built as a joint venture with the Peugeot Boxer and the Fiat Ducato, when it was launched, the Citroen Relay was a really top-flight contender in the large van sector, and it still offers an impressive blend of efficiency, payload capacity and value.

 However, as a model that dates back to 2006, it is also very long in the tooth.
 Even if Citroen is continuing to innovate, as it has with the recent announcement of the e-Relay electric van and recent 2019 engine update.

 Its age is reflected in the standard of its driving experience and refinement compared with more modern rivals - including the Transit in particular but also premium alternatives such as the Mercedes-Benz Sprinter and Volkswagen Crafter.